Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 - Global
   - Max pairs/user (3): enforced in backend at creation time (counts unique symbols across Heatmap, RSI, and both sides of Correlation pairs).
   - Delivery channels: Email implemented; Telegram missing.
-  - Trigger style: crossing/new‑only not enforced; in‑zone checks used for RSI; no 1‑bar confirmation or “Only NEW” filter; no hysteresis resets.
+  - Trigger style: crossing/new‑only for RSI is now enforced with 1‑bar confirmation and hysteresis re‑arm (70/65 and 30/35).
+In‑zone fallback still used only when historical RSI series is unavailable.
   - Timezone: emails use UTC; IST formatting not applied.
   - Rate limits/digest: not implemented (only test‑email rate limits exist in `server.py`).
   - Per‑pair concurrency cap: not implemented.